 Perkin Elmer’s last purchase had been a Cambridge, Massachusetts, company called PerSeptive Biosystems, a protein-analysis enterprise started by Lebanese-born wunderkind Noubar Afeyan seven years earlier, when the ink was still wet on his Ph.D. from MIT.
 Afeyan had sold his company to Perkin Elmer for almost $400 million.
 The deal had yet to be finalized, […]

-The post That was then, this is now, wartime casualties edition appeared first on Marginal REVOLUTION.
+The post Who first noticed the tech was ready for human genome sequencing? (that was then, this is now) appeared first on Marginal REVOLUTION.